ivangfr/knative-minikube-environment/quarkus-jpa-mysql-native-vs-jvm/README.md

 ## Cleanup

-- In a terminal, make sure you are inside `knative-minikube-environment/quarkus-jpa-mysql-native-vs-jvm` folder
+- In a terminal, make sure you are inside `knative-minikube-environment/quarkus-jpa-mysql-native-vs-jvm` folder;

-- Run the following script to uninstall everything installed in this example
+- Run the following script to uninstall everything installed in this example:
   ```
   ./cleanup.sh
   ```